 After a lot of thinking and talking and talking and thinking, you’re ready to take the plunge.
 You are ready to adopt a child and are pretty sure that international adoption is the way you should go.
 Now what?!
 It’s a big world out there.
 Where do you begin?
-With five international adoption from two countries under my belt, here is where I would start.
+With five international adoptions from two countries under my belt, here is where I would start.

 1. Get on the internet.
-Even if you don’t care for computers and social media is not your thing, in order to prepare and do the necessary research for international adoption, you need to be there.
+Even if you don’t care for computers and social media is not your thing, to prepare and do the necessary research for international adoption, you need to be there.
 You need to have access to Facebook and blogs and other research tools.
 Sure, you can complete an international adoption without doing this, but you will be missing out on the most up-to-date information on the status of various countries, the most effective vehicle for vetting adoption agencies, and educated voices that can tell you what to expect.

 2. Choose the country you wish to adopt from.
 For some this decision is easy.
 They may already have emotional, cultural, or ethnic ties to a certain country.
 For others, the country is not as important as becoming parents to a child.
 Here are some things to keep in mind as you do your research.